oktetlabs/test-environment/doc/sphinx/pages/group_te_scenarios.rst

 	        values:
 	        - 1
 	        - 25
-	        - default: do not set (default alpha value is @c 16)
+	        - default: do not set (default alpha value is 16)
 	      - param: beta
 	        description: beta parameter
 	      steps: